dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

  To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

-## Importing DJI SDK and UILibrary with CocoaPods
+## Importing DJI SDK and UX SDK with CocoaPods

-Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "UILibraryDemo" in the **Product Name** field and keep the other default settings.
+Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "UXSDKDemo" in the **Product Name** field and keep the other default settings.

 Once the project is created, let's download and import the **DJISDK.framework** and **UILibrary.framework** using CocoaPods to it.
 In Finder, navigate to the root folder of the project, and create a **Podfile**.
 To learn more about Cocoapods, please check [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started).